Loading lesson…

 The big idea: leaderboards are starting points for inquiry, not verdicts.
 The more confident the ranking looks, the more skeptical you should be.

-What is the core idea behind "Why You Should Not Trust the Leaderboard"?
+What is the main idea of "Why You Should Not Trust the Leaderboard"?

-Which best describes the scope of "Why You Should Not Trust the Leaderboard"?
+Which action would help you apply "Why You Should Not Trust the Leaderboard" responsibly?